Key Takeaways

 Deadline Map for Common Oklahoma Claims

-Oklahoma's general deadline statute, 12 O.S. § 95, still uses different buckets: written contracts are generally five years, oral contracts and certain statutory liabilities are three years, and many injury-to-rights, property-damage, and fraud claims are two years.
+Oklahoma's general deadline statute, 12 O.S. § 95, uses different buckets: written contracts are generally five years; oral contracts and certain statutory liabilities are three years; many injury-to-rights, property-damage, and fraud claims are two years; and assault, battery, defamation, false imprisonment, and malicious prosecution are generally one year.
 Fraud is treated differently because the statute says the claim does not accrue until discovery of the fraud.

 That general statute is only the beginning.
-The Oklahoma Governmental Tort Claims Act requires notice within one year after the loss and generally requires suit within 180 days after denial.
-The Equal Employment Opportunity Commission says most private-sector discrimination charges must be filed within 180 days, extended to 300 days when a qualifying state or local agency enforces a law on the same basis.
-The U.S. Department of Labor says Fair Labor Standards Act back-wage and liquidated-damages recovery is generally subject to a two-year period, extended to three years for willful violations.
+The Oklahoma Governmental Tort Claims Act generally requires notice within one year after the loss and suit within 180 days after denial.
+For Oklahoma private-sector and state-or-local-government workplaces, the EEOC identifies a 300-day charge period for Title VII and Americans with Disabilities Act claims against covered employers with at least 15 employees and age claims against covered employers with at least 20.
+The Oklahoma Office of Civil Rights Enforcement identifies a 180-day state complaint period.
+Federal employees generally must contact an agency Equal Employment Opportunity counselor within 45 days.
+The U.S. Department of Labor says Fair Labor Standards Act claims generally use a two-year period, extended to three years for willful violations.

 This is why deadline review should be claim-by-claim, defendant-by-defendant, and forum-by-forum.
 A case can be timely under one theory and already damaged under another.